Skip to content

 Can I connect to non-Kubernetes databases?

 Yes.
 Direct Connect lets you register databases on VMs, bare-metal, or cloud-managed services (AWS RDS, Google Cloud SQL, MongoDB Atlas, Azure Database) by providing the connection details.
+SaaS engines (BigQuery / Snowflake / Redshift / Databricks) also use Direct Connect with their respective auth methods.

-Does it store data in the cloud?
+Does it send my data to the cloud?

-Why does SmartScreen/Gatekeeper show a warning?
+Why does SmartScreen / Gatekeeper show a warning?

 More questions?
 Reach out at hello@dbhelm.com